NekoNekoBeam/Delta-X-Setup/README.md

 The script that i will leave will give you any pet you want, so i'll guide you to get script working.
 (you will already need to have pets in your inventory for it to work)

 Firstly, download Delta X (Delta Executer).
-You can install it on this site: https://delta-executor.com/ Put the link in the search tab on any browser, it works anywhere. (or just click on it) Choose your device.
+You can install it on this site: https://delta-executor.com/ (you also can use any other executers, but i used it with delta) Put the link in the search tab on any browser, it works anywhere. (or just click on it) Choose your device.
 It can be Android, IOS, Windows Use the tutorial to download it (for your device)